Three amigos refer to the primary perspectives to examine an increment of work before, during, and after development. Those perspectives are:

 Also Known As

-- Builds a shared understanding about the intent of an increment of work.
+- Builds a shared understanding of the intent of an increment of work.

 - Identifies misunderstandings and confusion early and allows learning to happen sooner in the delivery of an increment of work.